 It might not happen anytime soon, but pioneering fields like cryonics give people hope that we can expect something in the near future.

 These centers, store posthumous bodies in vats filled with liquid nitrogen at bone-chilling temperatures.
 The idea behind it is, that people who died of incurable diseases may be revived later.
 Bodies are stored head down to ensure that the brain is dipped in the liquid, in case of a leak.

 Why do we age?
 Our mechanism is robust to fight disease, injury and other ailments.
 But as we age, our resilience to physical injury and stress declines.
 There are 2 theories to explain this:

 - Aging is a part of human genetics and somehow beneficial to human beings as a whole

 - It occurs because of cell damage and scientists are working at delaying, if not entirely preventing, aging.

 Undoubtedly, one of the most amazing human experiences is laughter.
 But, unfortunately, we don’t know a lot about it.
 Why does one person find lame jokes funny while the other laughs at horror movies?
 We still don’t know.

 John Morreal has speculated that laughter is the response to stories that defy conventional expectations.
-While laughing, 3 parts of our brain light up, the thinking part, the muscle movement part and the emotional part.
+While laughing, 3 parts of our brain light up, the thinking part, the muscle movement part, and the emotional part.
 What we know for sure is – laughter makes us feel better.

 5. Memory Lane

 Some experiences are hard to forget, while others you just can’t remember no matter how hard you try.
 Why is it so?
 Brain-imaging techniques have made it possible to unravel the mechanism responsible for creating and storing memories.
-The tricky part is, both true and false memories activate the same storage regions of the brain.
+The tricky part is, that both true and false memories activate the same storage regions of the brain.